 I redid a lot of blog posts on my site because updating your posts, keeping them fresh is another big factor in SEO, a lot of people think they can just do a blog post, leave it, forget about it.
+The aim is to provide useful blogs that provide updated information.
 And I do some client blogs, and I like to do the same for them is update all those posts, put some fresh content in there.
 It is almost like redoing the whole post in some instances.
 Those are just a few things that you can do to help the SEO of your blog.

 One other last thing is having the correct headlines, the h1, h2 h3, the title tags, that’s just another thing that I’ve worked on have not been done.

 Maxwell Ivey: When it comes to search engine optimization, I do not have any great hacks for them.
 We need to use the standard keywords.
 But one thing I recently learned that Google and the other search engines are indexing the alternative text for your images.